Rudy Giuliani told by prosecutors he is a target in Georgia 2020 presidential election probe - KESQ

 “This comes on the heels of us asking him probably six or seven times” whether Giuliani was a target, Costello said.
 He said the district attorney’s office previously declined to answer that question.

-Costello said Giuilani will still appear Wednesday before the special grand jury but declined to say whether his client would invoke his Fifth Amendment right against self-incrimination.
+Costello said Giuliani will still appear Wednesday before the special grand jury but declined to say whether his client would invoke his Fifth Amendment right against self-incrimination.

 Giuliani, who served as an attorney for Trump during the 2020 election, was ordered by an Atlanta-area judge to appear in person in front of the special grand jury this week.